zenodallavalle/italy-geopop/docs/source/complete_guide.rst

   Here you can find the :ref:`complete api reference documentation <pandas_extension>` for both ``pandas_activate`` and ``pandas_activate_context``.

-And now we can get the geographic data we need to plot the geographic distribution using ``italy_geopop.from_province`` accessor.
+And now we can get the geospatial data we need to plot the geospatial distribution using ``italy_geopop.from_province`` accessor.

 .. code-block:: python
   :lineno-start: 8